Pelvic Floor Therapy in Boise

 There are no two people exactly the same.
 Therefore, symptoms can be different even though they may affect the same body part.
 Our expert medical team will evaluate your condition and create a customized treatment plan that will get you back on track to being your best.
 Our staff will guide you through each visit with personalized attention and dedication.

 Success Stories & Testimonials

 Energy medicine is a powerful, holistic approach to healing that focuses on the body’s natural energy systems.
-As physical therapists specializing in energy medicine, we work to clear and balance anything that may be limiting you in your mind, body, or soul.
+As a pelvic floor therapist specializing in energy medicine, We are here to support you on your…

 Moving Towards Menopause

 We will create a customized plan to help you strengthen the pelvic floor, improve your control, minimize aches and pains keeping these changes from slowing you down.

 Neural manipulation is a gentle hands-on technique that evaluates and treats the nervous system and all associated nerves.
 Addressing these neural restrictions help to relieve pain, improve range of motion…

 If you’re experiencing discomfort, pain or other issues related to your pelvic region, you’re not alone.
 Pelvic floor dysfunction is a common condition that affects many people, particularly women who have given birth.

 Visceral Manipulation is a form of manual therapy that involves the gentle manipulation of the body’s internal organs, such as the liver, kidneys, stomach, and intestines.
 This technique aims to improve…

 As a new mom, your body has gone through significant changes during pregnancy and childbirth.
 While the arrival of a new baby is an exciting time, it can also be physically and emotionally challenging.